aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/04-upgradeable-plugin/04-subsequent-builds.md

 Make sure you have at least one build already deployed and published into the Aragon protocol.
 Make sure to check out our [publishing guide](../07-publication/index.md) to ensure this step is done.

-### 2. Create a build implementation modifying storage
+### 2. Create a new build implementation

-In this second build, we want to change certain sections of our existing plugin implementation - we want to update the storage of our plugin with new values.
-In this specific case, we will add a second storage variable `address public account;`.
+In this second build implementation we want to update the functionality of our plugin - in this case, we want to update the storage of our plugin with new values.
+Specifically, we will add a second storage variable `address public account;`.
 Additional to the `initializeFromBuild2` function, we also want to add a second setter function `storeAccount` that uses the same permission as `storeNumber`.

 As you can see, we're still inheritting from the `PluginUUPSUpgradeable` contract and simply overriding some implementation from the previous build.
 The idea is that when someone upgrades the plugin and calls on these functions, they'll use this new upgraded implementation, rather than the older one.